CAAPIM/iOS-MAS-SDK/CONTRIBUTE.md

 5. Make sure your code follow the [Code Standard Guideline][guidelines]

 ## Bugs
 We work hard to avoid them, but you may still run into some issues.
 GitHub issues will be used for any bugs found in our SDK.
-General or technical questions as well as feedbacks should be posted on our [Community Page][mas.ca.com]
+General or technical questions as well as feedbacks should be posted on our [Community Page][community]

 ### Known Issues
 We use GitHub issues to track public bugs.
 We will keep a close eye on this and try to make it clear when we have an internal fix in progress.
 Before filing a new issue, try to make sure your problem doesn't already exist.